Pedroia's knee may land him right back on DL

-NEW YORK -- After one game and four at-bats, Dustin Pedroia could be headed right back to the disabled list.
+NEW YORK -- After one game and four at-bats, Dustin Pedroia could be headed right back to the disabled list for a third time this season.

-Pedroia wasn't in the Boston Red Sox's lineup Friday night for the opener of a pivotal three-game series against the New York Yankees.
-According to manager John Farrell, the veteran second baseman is dealing with a recurrence of swelling and inflammation in his surgically repaired left knee and didn't respond favorably to treatment after not playing Wednesday night at Tampa Bay and having Thursday off.
+Pedroia didn't play in the Boston Red Sox's 5-4 loss to the New York Yankees Friday night, the first of a pivotal three-game series.
+According to manager John Farrell, the veteran second baseman is dealing with a recurrence of swelling and inflammation in his surgically repaired left knee and didn't respond favorably to treatment.
+Pedroia returned Tuesday at Tampa Bay for the first time since July 28, but did not play Wednesday night at Tampa Bay.

 "His knee has flared up on him," Farrell said.
 "Our goal was to get him some at-bats [at Tampa Bay] before this series.
 He's shown a little bit of a pushback in terms of the reaction to it."